If you are looking for a beginner calisthenics workout, then you are in the right place.

 And even if they do, wouldn’t it be easier to just add a couple weight plates and do less reps?

 That is time efficient and also more hypertrophy-oriented*, rather than endurance oriented.

 *the term "hypertrophy" means an increase in muscle size

 For this very reason, when it comes to leg training, we do not recommend solely relying on your bodyweight.

 Use barbell training and you won't stop progressing.

 Others will require it for good form, but you can live without it.

-Lack of mobility in calisthenics will increase the strength demands by a lot.
+Lack of mobility in calisthenics will drastically increase the strength demands.